Google Ad Manager Secure Signals Integration Guide

 Publisher Integration

 When an encrypted signal is cached, the secure signals feature does not execute the handler to generate a new signal.
-Because of this, it is necessary to clear the cache before login and after logout.
+Because of this, it is necessary to clear the cache before and after data capture.

 window.googletag = window.googletag || { cmd: [] };